SUNSET-Sejong-University/BuildIn/README.md

 - **Arduino MKR WiFi 1010**
 - **4 LEDs** (Red, Yellow, Green, plus optional Blue for standby/other state)
 - **Breadboard and jumper wires**

-## Motivation

-When managing multiple repositories or monitoring many CI pipelines, it can be tedious to check each status individually.
-BuildIn provides an intuitive, visual summary of build health using a traffic-semaphore style indicator, allowing quicker assessment at a glance.

 ## Usage